TikTok proposes to add new U.S. headquarters and 20,000 jobs to win over Trump

 In a statement, TikTok spokeswoman Hilary McQuaide said, “We can confirm that we’ve submitted a proposal to the Treasury Department which we believe would resolve the Administration’s security concerns.”

-In a statement after Mnuchin’s comments, Oracle spokeswoman Deborah Hellinger confirmed “it is part of the proposal submitted by ByteDance to the Treasury Department over the weekend in which Oracle will serve as the trusted technology provider.”
+In a statement after Mnuchin’s comments, Oracle spokeswoman Deborah Hellinger confirmed that “it is part of the proposal submitted by ByteDance to the Treasury Department over the weekend in which Oracle will serve as the trusted technology provider.”

 Oracle is an unusual choice given that it has no consumer business.
-The company is massive, but provides business software, such as database services, that companies use to run their operations.
+The company is massive but provides business software, such as database services, that companies use to run their operations.

 But Oracle’s close relationship with Trump may have given it an upper hand, as it beat out Microsoft to work with TikTok.
 Oracle’s chief executive, Safra Catz, has dined at the White House with Trump and served on the president’s transition team after his election in 2016.
 Oracle co-founder and chairman Larry Ellison hosted a fundraiser for Trump this year.